vegah/Decryptor/README.md

 Right now the cracking logic is all in program.cs, which of course is messy etc.

-It seems works as long as the text is long.
+It seems to work as long as the text is long.

 QuadGramCollection.GenerateFromFile stores QuadGrams for a given text.
 If the text you are cracking is in english, you will need to have a large english text to load here.